 Day 3: Sydney.
 You’ll be spoilt for choice with how to spend your free day today.
 Speed around the harbour on a jet boat ride or meet protected Sumatran Tigers, Chimps and, of course, Kangaroos and Koalas in Taronga Zoo.
 Try out the city’s delicious food with dinner in buzzing restaurants.

 Day 4: Sydney to Byron Bay.
 Take a short flight over to surfers paradise, Byron Bay, where you’ll take a lesson on how to ride the waves.

 Day 5: Byron Bay.
 Time to test out your new surfing skills today and kick back on the sunny beaches.
 Take a trip up to Byron Bay lighthouse or try out some sea sports with Kayaking.

 Day 6: Byron Bay to Noosa Everglades via Stokers Siding.
 Stop to meet some farm animals before we head to Noosa Everglades and feast on a lovely dinner with the group.
 We’ll be spending the night in an eco lodge tonight, chilling by the campfire and snoozing in ancient rainforests.

-Day 7: Noosa Everglades (Fraser Island Day Trip).
-Say g’day to your kangaroo neighbours and head to K’gari, formerly known as Fraser Island, for a day exploring the sand dunes, tranquil Lake Mackenzie and refreshing lunch.
+Day 7: Noosa Everglades (K'gari Day Trip).
+Say g’day to your kangaroo neighbours and head to K’gari for a day exploring the sand dunes, tranquil Lake Mackenzie and refreshing lunch.

 Day 8: Noosa Everglades to Airlie Beach.
 After a quick flight over tropical landscapes as we head to Airlie Beach, adventure the backpacker haven of Airlie Beach.